Institute of Higher National Diploma in Engineering

-Higher National Diploma in Engineering (HNDE) is a public institute in Sri Lanka mainly focused on higher education.
+Institute of Higher National Diploma in Engineering (HNDE) is a public institute in Sri Lanka mainly focused on higher education.
 Since 1986 the Higher National Diploma in Engineering (HNDE) program has been the pioneer in producing incorporated engineers for the local and international industry.

 History

 In 1985 the National Technical Teachers Training College (NTTTC) and Technical education unit of the Ministry of Education conducted a survey on the workforce.
 It was found that the ratio of chartered engineers to middle level engineers should be 1:3.
 However, according to the statistics it was 1:5:20.
 As a proposal the UK-based HNDE was introduced to Sri Lanka and which It was modified with Advanced Engineering Theoretical concept and Communication skills to suit modern-day industry and the course was extended for three and one-half years duration, including its six-month in-plant training period, with the approval of the Bolton University and funded by the ADB.